 Brilliant ideas that would be catastrophic in the hands of buccaneering privateers should be pressed into public service.
 That way, we can benefit from their ingenuity without falling prey to their designs. – Project Syndicate

-* Yanis Varoufakis, a former finance minister of Greece, is professor of economics at the University of Athens.
+* Yanis Varoufakis, a former finance minister of Greece, is leader of the MeRA25 party and Professor of Economics at the University of Athens.

 LEAVE A COMMENT Your email address will not be published.
 Required fields are marked*

 Sumatran forest people adapt ancient health rules for pandemic

 Vaccine makers face biggest medical challenge in history

 Social distancing remains vital to battle against virus